Coastal circulation on-demand forecast

 The request will be acknowledged.
 Multiple requests to the same deployment are not permitted:

 The outputs viewer is a simple interface to preview forecast maps and time series at deployment’s comparison and virtual stations.
-Also it allows to download model results.
+Also, it allows downloading the model results.
 It provides access to the predictions for each user’s active deployment, under three features: Maps, Stations and Files.
 While the maps and the stations are available for the latest predictions, the deployment’s files are available for download from the beginning of its activation.

-The viewer is divided in 3 main panels: on the left a resizable and collapsible menu panel with user’s active deployments and respective tools; on the right a map where user can preview elevation and velocities output maps among other tools; in between is a center panel, also resizable and collapsible panel, where user can load charts with station time series.
+The viewer is divided in 3 main panels: on the left a resizable and collapsible menu panel with user’s active deployments and respective tools; on the right a map where user can preview model output (elevations, velocities and other variables) among other tools; in between is a center panel, also resizable and collapsible, where the user can load charts with station time series.

-Access to maps of predicted elevations and velocities are available by selecting the “Maps” button/tab and clicking on the corresponding output map checkboxes.
+Access to maps of predicted variables is available by selecting the “Maps” button/tab and clicking on the corresponding output map checkboxes.
 The user can rearrange the order in which the output maps are rendered by dragging their corresponding panel on the Legend Panel (top right screen) and can also change the opacity of each layer and uncover the map’s legend image by clicking on their corresponding label.
-This version presents Elevation and Velocities output maps.
+The following variables can be available, depending on the selected model: Elevation, Velocities (all models), Significant wave height / wave direction, peak period (2D waves & currents model), salinity and temperature (3D baroclinic model).

 On the map’s top left panel is a toolbar that includes multiple functions.
 Functions include: to zoom in and out; zoom out to the map’s full overview; a toggle tool that allows users to add new output probing stations (that can be seen in time series part of the viewer); a Bookmark menu that allows users to save map bookmarks locally on his/her browser and a Basemap toggle menu from which users can change the map’s basemap.
-At the bottom of the map, a time slider is also available that allows users to move between the loaded elevation and velocities output map steps; it also includes a play/pause button to view steps in an animated fashion.
+At the bottom of the map, a time slider is also available that allows users to move between the time steps; it also includes a play/pause button to view steps in an animated fashion.
+Finally, three options are available for the background layer: ESRI World Street Map, ESRI World Grey Canvas, and ESRI World Imagery.

 Note: the viewer is still under development and may present an erroneous, “inconsistent tiled” behavior.
 The development team is making the best efforts to overcome these limitations soon.